-, , , tullilliotration ac milliono por contra con reto to or reto contra de 1 ✓ Is the DCB's membership composed of a majority active scientific divers?

-- Is the DCB's membership composed of a majority active scientific divers?

-Does the DCB have autonomous and absolute authority over the scientific diving program's operations?

-- 3 / Is the DSO an active scientific diver?

-- 4

-Is the DSO an current, renewed instructor from an internationally recognized underwater instruction agency? - 5 / Is the DSO a full member of AAUS? - 6 Are all data and information obtained during the project considered non-proprietary? - 7 Are divers either scientists or scientists in training? - 9 Review any incident reports and system for documenting
+TES NO N.A.
+Question Α Administra ation: definitions per OSHA 29CFR1910 or AAUS standards 1 √ Is the DCB's membership composed of a majority active scientific divers?
+2 ✓ Does the DCB have autonomous and absolute authority over the scientific diving program's operations?
+3 ✓ Is the DSO an active scientific diver?
+4 ✓ Is the DSO an current, renewed instructor from an internationally recognized underwater instruction agency?
+5 ✓ Is the DSO a full member of AAUS?
+6 ✓ Are all data and information obtained during the project considered non-proprietary?
+7 ✓ Are divers either scientists or scientists in training?
+8 ✓ Do scientific divers function as observers and data gatherers?
+9 ✓ Review any incident reports and system for documenting В Diving Saf ety Manual (DSM) ٠, , In DCM annual of (latest revision/review) by DCD and AALIC and accorded OMIs asigntified in in a paretion of 1 √ Is DSM approved (latest revision/review) by DCB and AAUS and cover all OM's scientific diving operations?
+2 √ Includes diver training and certification requirements?
+3 ✓ Includes medical review standards and required physical examinations criteria?
+4 ✓ Includes procedures for emergency care, recompression and evacuation 5 ✓ Are required records (certification, medical, dive log, injury, equipment) kept for the minimum intervals?
+6 ✓ Is a mechanism in place to collect individual dive log data for AAUS reporting?
+7 ✓ Were previous year diving statistics reported to AAUS on time? С Training 1 ✓ Is a diver training program of 100 hours with at least 12 training dives for DITs for scientific diver certification conducted?

-Administration: definitions per OSHA 29CFR1910 or AAUS standards

-B Diving Safety Manual (DSM)

-- 1 ✓ Is DSM approved (latest revision/review) by DCB and AAUS and cover all OM's scientific diving operations? - 2 / Includes diver training and certification requirements? - 3

-Includes medical review standards and required physical examinations criteria? - 4

-Includes procedures for emergency care, recompression and evacuation - 5 Are required records (certification, medical, dive log, injury, equipment) kept for the minimum intervals?

-Training

-Is a diver training program of 100 hours with at least 12 training dives for DITs for scientific diver certification conducted?

 2 ✓ If no diver training course is part of OM's program, is other training documentation in place?
-3 1 Review documentation of Instructional Training staff and Lead Diver Qualifications 4 1 Are all scientific divers currently certified in diving first aid (Oxygen administration, CPR and First Aid)?
+3 ✓ Review documentation of Instructional Training staff and Lead Diver Qualifications 4 ✓ Are all scientific divers currently certified in diving first aid (Oxygen administration, CPR and First Aid)?
 5 ✓ Have all scientific divers received Hazmat training for transportation of compressed gas cylinders every 3 years as per OSHA?
-D Field Operations 1 ✓ Is a diving accident management plan (with diver emergency contact information) prepared for each operational diving area?
-2 1 Is a Lead Diver designated for each dive operation?
-3 1 Review of dive project proposals, including depth authorizations of project divers 4 1 Are reciprocity letters reviewed for all visiting scientific divers?
-5 1 Are at least two comparably equipped scientific divers in constant communication underwater on every dive? Ε Scub a diving equipment 1 1 Is all program diving and safety equipment maintained and documented in accordance to manufacturers recommendations?
-2 1 Review documentation of OM's science divers annual equipment inspections 3 1 Is all diving equipment that is in need of repair or maintenance tagged and separated from operational gear?
-F Air co ompressor systems 1 1 Are the operational procedures posted for the air system and compressor?
-2 1 Has an air sample from the system been taken in the last 6 months and tested against CGA Grade E?
-3 1 Is there a logbook documenting the operational and maintenance history of the compressor and the air system?
-4 1 Is the air intake located and clearly labeled in an area that is free of potential contaminants to the air supply?
-G Safet y equipment ٠, 1 ✓ Are a first aid kit and emergency oxygen available?
+D Field Operation ns ' 1 ✓ Is a diving accident management plan (with diver emergency contact information) prepared for each operational diving area?
+2 ✓ Is a Lead Diver designated for each dive operation?
+3 ✓ Review of dive project proposals, including depth authorizations of project divers 4 ✓ Are reciprocity letters reviewed for all visiting scientific divers?
+5 ✓ Are at least two comparably equipped scientific divers in constant communication underwater on every dive? Ε Scuba diving e equipment • , 1 √ Is all program diving and safety equipment maintained and documented in accordance to manufacturers recommendations?
+2 ✓ Review documentation of OM's science divers annual equipment inspections 3 ✓ Is all diving equipment that is in need of repair or maintenance tagged and separated from operational gear?
+F Air compresso r systems 1 ✓ Are the operational procedures posted for the air system and compressor?
+2 ✓ Has an air sample from the system been taken in the last 6 months and tested against CGA Grade E?
+3 ✓ Is there a logbook documenting the operational and maintenance history of the compressor and the air system?
+4 ✓ Is the air intake located and clearly labeled in an area that is free of potential contaminants to the air supply?
+G Safety equipme ent 1 √ Are a first aid kit and emergency oxygen available?

-APPENDIX D- AAUS Statistics Report (UMaine, 2017)
+APPENDIX D- AAUS Statistics Report (UMaine, 2022)